 3. Review of the CDD report and making an investment decision

-Finally, the acquirer reviews all reports to assess the complete business health of the target and the risks involved.
+The final stage involves reviewing the CDD report, which includes all findings from market assessments, competitor analysis and customer data.
 This is to provide the potential buyer with an in-depth overview of any intricacies involving the potential transaction and ensure return of profits for the investment.

 How you can bring innovation in your mid-market deals